Paradragon/cc-extra-expressions-pack/README.md

 # Feature requests
 We don't accept spritework requests for EX2.
 Not that there will be any, but still...

-A new expression (out of existing parts) or animation may be added to EX2 based on a request, but then... there is little point, since mod developer can do it themselves in their mod.

 # Contribution
 We are open to pull requests, if you want to include new parts, expressions or anything else, really.

-Just make sure it adheres to the unspoken rule of quality and being ***Safe for Work***.
-A good example of biggest offender is Lea's `EX2_EMBARRASSED`, which was on the verge of not being included.